LiterallyKirby/Popstar/README.md

 This is still in it's testing phase, some packages will proabally not work icl, not recomended as ur main install tool right now

+I will personally not be adding default arch repository support my self because if you can't use pacman you might just be cooked

+# To-Do

+- Make the remove option functional
+- Make menus look better
+- I'll think of more as time goes on.

 Features as of right now:

 Installing packages